kristiany/pcg-labs/lab02/README.md

 Content quality can be measured directly by counting the number of unreachable rooms or undesired properties such as a corridor connected to a corner in a room or a room connected to too many corridors.

+#### dungeon_gen.go
+Not really a search and evaluate lab, but got so inspired by Bob Nystrom's post http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/ I couldn't resist to try it.